 University Policy on Code of Teaching Responsibility

-This policy was approved by the Academic Council on November 4, 1969 and the Academic Senate on November 19, 1969; it was subsequently revised by Academic Council on May 19, 1976, February 27, 1996, April 19, 2005 (effective Fall semester 2005), and March 27, 2012 (effective Spring semester 2013).
+This policy was approved by the Academic Council on November 4, 1969, and the Academic Senate on November 19, 1969; it was subsequently revised by Academic Council on May 19, 1976, February 27, 1996, April 19, 2005 (effective Fall semester 2005), and March 27, 2012 (effective Spring semester 2013).

 Satisfaction of teaching responsibilities by instructional staff members (herein referred to as instructors) is essential to the successful functioning of a university.
 This University conceives these responsibilities to be so important that performance by instructors in meeting the provisions of this Code shall be taken into consideration in determining salary increases, tenure, and promotion.